emmahello/um/Xueyan Lu UM notes.md

 			2. bladder misses some slices (click Bladder - clike brush icon - rc - select Static Brush - contour missing bladder) Attach PTV and OARs
 		DO NOT attach Body, because we use the one generated by Ethos not by Aria.
+	Click three dot at the right corner - save the template "Sumbmit Planning Directives as Template..."
+	Click gear icon at the right corner - Manage Tempaltes: once you publish a template, you can select it while you plan Assign an Aria course to the Ethos RT Intent: click the calculator icon at the right corner - select the course_ID in Aria.
 	Dose Preview
 		click Dose Preview - click Refine Dose
 		Organ		Rx			Goal in Ethos	Variation in Ethos